 - Advanced Crime Theory.
 This course is designed to help students develop the analytical skills to assess theoretical concepts, assumptions, propositions, and variables in criminal justice.
 The course will discuss both quantitative and qualitative analysis.

 Common assignments for criminal justice students include reading assignments, exams, research papers, and situational exercises.
 Depending on the graduation requirements for the program, students may also need to complete a certain number of practicum courses and/or a master’s thesis to earn their degree.
 This will require students to complete original field-based research and demonstrate a practical understanding of the concepts and theories they have learned throughout the program.

 Building a Career

 Individuals who earn their master’s degree in criminal justice will have the necessary analytical skills and practical knowledge to pursue supervisory positions in law enforcement, corrections, probation, and security services.
 The majority of available positions will be with state and federal institutions, but some opportunities are available with private companies.
 According to the U.S. Bureau of Labor Statistics (BLS), the demand for correctional officers is expected to grow by 5% from 2010 to 2020.
 This is slower than the 14% growth expected for all occupations.

-The median annual wage for correctional officers and jailers was $39,040 in 2010, according to the BLS.
+The median annual wage for correctional officers and jailers was $39,040, according to the BLS.
 First-line supervisors of correctional officers earned a median annual wage of $55,030.
 Supervisors in this field who worked for the federal executive branch earned the highest salaries at an annual mean wage of $71,620.
 However, these statistics are estimates.
 Actual job openings and starting salaries can vary greatly depending on the applicant’s level of experience, education, location, the type of employer, and the overall job market.